Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 - Free delivery for purchase about 20 euros.
 - Build a FAQ / helpcenter / education platform
 - Sort productS alphabetically A -Z
+- Admin dashboard to see statics about product sales

 # Techonolgies used